codio/knowledge/source/common/develop/stacks/create-stack.rst

 4. Click **Create** to generate the stack image (this may take a few minutes depending on the size of the image).

-**Note:** You do not need to remain on the page while the stack image is being created; you may continue to other areas of Codio.
+..
+Note:: You do not need to remain on the page while the stack image is being created; you may continue to other areas of Codio.
 However, the source project is not accessible until the stack has been created.

 Sample template
 ^^^^^^^^^^^^^^^